cartheur/hp5480a/README.md

 ## hp5480a Signal Analyzer

+The Hewlett-Packard 5480A Digital Signal Analyser was introduced in April 1968.
+It was advertised as:

+    Also known as a signal averager or enhancer, the 5480A Signal Analyzer recovers repetitive signals buried in noise by averaging out that noise.
+It's ideally suited for applications in medicine, biology, spectroscopy, physics and vibrations analysis, as well as electronics.

+The 5480 also does Multi-Channel-Scaling, and time and frequency histograms.
+With some external Pulse-amplitude-discriminators it could be a Pulse-Height Analyser.
+It appears to be an attempt by HP to address several small markets for specialised instruments by producing one multi-function instrument.
+The basic specifications of the 5480 are 9/7/5-bit A-D resolution, up to 100KHz A-D conversion rate, and 1024*24-bit memory.
+The display resolution is 1000 H * 1024 V.

+The 5480 was announced in HP's Spring 1968 "New Instruments" catalog, and is last listed in the 1973 catalog.
+A catalog entry from ~ 1970 indicates the price for the 5480 configuration shown here would be $6950+$1500+$1800+$300 = $10,550, which inflates to $84,379.88 in February 2024.
+Its listed weight (with plug-in modules) is 34.5 kg.

+## What is in here?

 Code and desicription for the Hewlett-Packard 5480A Display Section and Statistical Measurement Modules.

 ### Building the controller code for Raspberry Pi